paulrougieux/paulrougieux.github.io/vim.md

     :! wc %

-You can paste a command from a file open in vim with `CTRL + R + "`.
+You can copy (`y $`) and paste a command in the vim command line with `CTRL + R + "`.

+Insert text from a specified file into the current buffer:

+    :r textfile

+You can also read in the output of shell applications.
+For example, if you wanted to include a list of files from a specific directory, you could include them using this read command:

+    :r ! ls -1 /home/user/directory

 ## Vimdiff
 View differences between file1 and file2 (vim documentation)